Marado: Coastline

 Marado is an island with an exceptionally rocky coastline; sea caves are found on the island as well.
 The overall length of the island's coastline is 4.2 km.
 There is a walking track around the island offering a scenic view of the coast.
 Walking on foot around the island takes about one hour.

 Due to tidal erosion, the east coast consists of extremely steep cliffs called Gue Jeong by residents.
 Their altitude extends to 39m and plants such as Korean cacti and ditch deeds are found here.

 There are four docks on Marado, called Sal-rae duck, Jariduck, Jangsiduck and Sinjak-no, respectively.
 Fishery resources are largely abundant throughout the year, especially in Jariduck.

 Present

 There is an elementary school, police station, church, a temple and lighthouse on Marado.
 Forty households are registered here and about 700 tourists a day come to visit.
 For them, fifty accommodations have been provided.

 Environment

 Marado's coastal features and basalt rocks are the best for many fish, ear shells, turban shells and seaweeds.
 There used to be no trees on the island, but a small forest was planted in the middle of the island.
 It is protected by a fence.

-Tourist Spots
+Tourism

-Solar-power Plants
+Solar power plants

-There are solar-power plants located on the northern coast of Marado, a scarce sight in South Korea.
+There are solar power plants located on the northern coast of Marado, a scarce sight in South Korea.
 Combined capacity is about 30 kW; the plants provide 27 households with electricity.